vmware/kube-fluentd-operator/README.md

 </match>
 ```

 The above configuration assumes you're using the Helm charts for Nginx ingress.
 If not, make sure to the change the `app` and `_container` labels accordingly.
+Given the horrendous regex above, you really should be outputting access logs in json format and just specify `format json`.

 ### I have my kubectl configured and my configmaps ready.
 I want to see the generated files before deploying the Helm chart